-The Staff ADF Approval Order Fails to Meaningfully Address the Inconsistency Between Its Existing "De Minimis" Interpretation and the IntelligentCross Delay
+The Commission Staff, FINRA, and Intelligent Cross Failed to Meaningfully Address the Inconsistency Between the Staff's Existing "De Minimis" Interpretation and the IntelligentCross Delay

-IntelligentCross has erroneously asserted that "commenters have failed to point to any inconsistency between Commission interpretation and later Staff guidance, nor have they pointed to any changes in latency statistics that upend the viability of the Staff's application of the Commission's interpretation."
-32
+IntelligentCross has erroneously asserted that "commenters have failed to point to any inconsistency between Commission interpretation and later Staff guidance, nor have they pointed to any changes in latency statistics that upend the viability of the Staff's application of the Commission's interpretation."33

-First, as described above, the delay contemplated for IEX and all existing geographical delays are generally fixed.
+First, as described above, the delay contemplated for IEX and all existing geographical delays are fixed.
 IntelligentCross's delay changes over time, and is randomized.